 The BA Premium Plus credit card comes with what sounds like a large annual fee of £195.
 However for those who’ll spend over £10k in a year, this fee may actually be cheap for the benefits offered!

 You’ll receive a sign-up bonus of 25,000 Avios points when you spend £3,000 on the card in the first 3 months.
-This can be increased to 26,000 Avios points by using this link.
+This can be increased to 26,000 Avios points by using this link and scrolling down to the correct card.
 As I mentioned earlier we would value an Avios point in the region of 1p.
 As such, this sign-up bonus could be worth as much as £260, which would more than offset the cost of the card.